philipturner/s4tf-subprojects/README.md

 - philipturner/swift-reflection-mirror
 - philipturner/swift-opencl

-The [S4TF Organization](https://github.com/philipturner/s4tf) hosts inactive repositories formerly hosted by the [TensorFlow](https://github.com/tensorflow) organization.
+The [s4tf](https://github.com/philipturner/s4tf) organization hosts inactive repositories formerly hosted by the [tensorflow](https://github.com/tensorflow) organization.
 Anyone is free to become a member, even if just symbolically.
 To request to join, contact me over GitHub or email.